nopSolutions/nopCommerce-Docs/CONTRIBUTING.md

 [nopCommerce documentation style guide](#nopcommerce-documentation-style-guide)
 ```

-If the anchor is in another document, use the file name and the anchor name like this:
+If the anchor is in another document, use the uid and the anchor name like this:

 ```
 [nopCommerce documentation style guide](xref:uid_of_the_topic#nopcommerce-documentation-style-guide)